ShunichiroT/EasiGP/README.md

 Apptainer builds a **sandbox** - an extracted, folder-based copy of the image - then runs EasiGP from that sandbox.
 Do this once; you can reuse the same sandbox for every future session.

 1. Log in to your HPC and make sure Apptainer is available (try `apptainer --version`; if that fails, check your HPC's documentation for how to load it, e.g. `module load apptainer`).
-2. Build the sandbox - see "Getting the image file" above for the exact tag to use in place of `v1`/`LIGHT v1` below.
+2. Build the sandbox - see "Getting the image file" above for the exact tag to use in place of `v1`/`v1_light` below.
 There are two ways to do this, depending on whether your HPC's login node has outbound internet access (many do; some, especially compute nodes, don't):

    **a.
 Directly from Docker Hub (simplest - try this first):**
    ```
    mkdir -p /scratch/user/$USER/EasiGP
    apptainer build --sandbox /scratch/user/$USER/EasiGP docker://shunichirot/easigp:v1
    ```
-   (Light version: replace both `EasiGP` in the paths with `EasiGP_light`, and `v1` with `LIGHT v1`.)
+   (Light version: replace both `EasiGP` in the paths with `EasiGP_light`, and `v1` with `v1_light`.)
 If this works, skip straight to step 3 below.

    **b.
 Via a `.tar` file (if step a fails, or your login node has no internet access):**
    - On a *different* computer that has both internet access and Docker installed - your own laptop is usually easiest - download and re-package the image as a single file: